romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You are configuring access management for your team in a repository with GHAS enabled.
+Q: You are configuring access management for your team in a repository with GHAS enabled.
 Who should typically have the ability to view security alerts?
 <details><summary>Show the answer</summary><p>

 - **Only the repository administrators to ensure controlled access to sensitive information**